 What Is Venous Disease?
 These Are The Facts Everyone Should Know

 Millions of people are affected by venous disease every day.
-Venous disease can range from being slightly annoying and unsightly, to being absolutely dangerous!
+Venous disease can range from being slightly annoying and unsightly, to being absolutely painful!
 So, what is venous disease and how can it affect you?

 How Do I Get A Venous Disease?